Pregnant 10-year-old rape victim denied abortion in Paraguay

 Complications during pregnancy and childbirth are a leading cause of death for teenage girls.

-In Latin America the risk of maternal death is four times higher among teenagers under 16 compared to women in their early twenties, according to the World Health Organisation.
+In Latin America the risk of maternal death is four times higher among teenagers under 16 compared to women in their early twenties, according to the World Health Organization.

 The U.S.-based Center for Reproductive Rights is calling on Paraguay's government to ease the country's tough abortion law.